I am very picky when it comes to what I put on my face as I have super sensitive skin.

-I find Endoca’s products to be very pure and concentrated, so I only need a little bit to notice the effects.
+Their products are very pure and concentrated, so you only need a little bit.
 I love taking their CBD oil before I go to sleep or in my drink during the day.

 The oil has a strong herbal taste which is a good indication of quality for me.
-For some people it might be a taste to get used to at first, so if you are taking it orally and find that it’s too strong for you, mix it with a natural sweetener or add it to your drink.
+For some people this might be a thing to get used to at first.
+If you are taking it orally and find that it’s too strong for you, mix it with a natural sweetener or add it to your drink.

 Endoca ships worldwide and the ordering process is very straightforward.